bcardiff/icrystal/README.md

 make all
 ```

+NOTE: you will need to have the same llvm version installed as the one informed in `crystal --version`.

 To build icrystal using crystal sources run:

 ```
 make all CRYSTAL=~/path/to/crystal-clone/bin/crystal
 ```

+NOTE: you will need to run `make clean deps` in your crystal-clone first.

 In either case, the icrystal binary will be left in the `./bin/icrystal`.